mysteryven/wenyan-rs/README.md

 ## Future Work

-There are still some features not implemented, part of them are listed in [this issue](https://github.com/mysteryven/wenyan-rs/issues/1).
+There are still many features not implemented!
+Part of them are listed in [this issue](https://github.com/mysteryven/wenyan-rs/issues/1).

 ## Credits